Skip to content

 Gmax=EIRPlimitPTX+Lcable=3620+2.5=18.5 dBiG_{max} = \text{EIRP}_{limit} - P_{TX} + L_{cable} = 36 - 20 + 2.5 = 18.5 \text{ dBi}

-Consider the same system (PTX=20 dBmP_{TX} = 20 \text{ dBm}, Lcable=2.5 dBL_{cable} = 2.5 \text{ dB}, G=9 dBiG = 9 \text{ dBi}, EIRP = 26.5 dBm) under different regulations:
+Consider the same system we just analyzed (PTX=20 dBmP_{TX} = 20 \text{ dBm}, Lcable=2.5 dBL_{cable} = 2.5 \text{ dB}, G=9 dBiG = 9 \text{ dBi}, EIRP = 26.5 dBm) under different regulatory frameworks:

 RegulationEIRP LimitYour EIRPMarginCompliant?